Differentially Private Linear Optimization for Multi-Party Resource Sharing: Methodology

-Our decomposition approach stems from a natural observation.
-If the shared capacities are divided among the parties \textit{apriori}, then there is no need to solve the overall problem as each party can independently solve its own problem with the allocated capacity.
-However, ensuring a feasible allocation of the shared resources is not always possible, unless we have private information from all the parties.
-In addition, apriori partitioning of the shared capacities can easily lead to a suboptimal solution without maximizing the total utility (\textit{e.g.}, the discussion given by \cite{birbil2014network} on network capacity fragmentation).
+Our decomposition approach stems from a natural observation: If the shared capacities are divided among the parties \textit{a priori}, then there is no need to solve the overall problem as each party can independently solve its problem with the allocated capacity.
+However, ensuring a feasible allocation of shared resources is not always possible unless we have sensitive information from all parties.
+In addition, a priori partitioning of the shared capacities can easily lead to a sub-optimal solution without maximizing the total utility; see \textit{e.g.}, the discussion given by \cite{birbil2014network} on network capacity fragmentation.
 Therefore, we need to devise a scheme that divides the shared capacity optimally among the parties without revealing their private data.